Dar Niaba: Dar Niaba building and museum

 The building now known as Dar Niaba was first erected during the era of Portuguese Tangier, and its monumental stone portal is preserved from that period.
 From 1816 to 1849, it was the location of the French Consulate General, which was elevated to a legation in 1846.
-The French government had purchased it in 1845, then sold it a few years later for use by the Naib.
+The French government had purchased it in 1845 but sold it a few years later for use by the Naib.

-In 1920, in application of the Treaty of Versailles, the former German legation building outside of the medina was repurposed for use by the Naib.
+In 1920, in application of the Treaty of Versailles, the former German legation building, outside the medina, was repurposed for use by the Naib.
 The old Dar Niaba building was subsequently used by various bureaucracies and fell into disrepair.
-It was eventually renovated in the early 2020s on a design by architect Mounir Anouar.
+It was eventually renovated in the early 2020s on a design by the architect Mounir Anouar.